allthroughthenight/allthroughthenight.github.io/_posts/2025-08-01-data-deception-despair.md

 title: "Data Deception Despair"
 ---

 The [NPD leak](https://www.theverge.com/2024/8/14/24220212/national-public-data-breach-social-security-3-billion) is the largest data leak of PII in American history.
 It includes phone numbers, addresses, emails, and full names.
 Those combined would allow most attackers to easily take over enough accounts to make some money.
-Instead the vector that attackers have chosen is a lot more impersonal.
+Instead, the vector that attackers have chosen is a lot more impersonal.

 For myself, it was a normal morning, till I saw the email below.